 By studying historical documents, firsthand accounts of the battle, and Wyatt Earp’s diaries, Guinn concluded that the myths around the shootout helped create our idealized version of the West.

 Tombstone’s current celebration of its past is proof of this, he argues, especially the staged shootouts.

 But in 1881, Tombstone, Arizona, was one of the nation’s most sophisticated small cities.

 Citizens were cosmopolitan by frontier standards, and they demanded law and order.

 There were strict laws against carrying weapons in public.
 Gunplay of any kind was rare, and high-noon showdowns in the street were non-existent.

 The Shootout at the O.K.
-Corral, according to Guinn, was not a grim showdown between opposite forces.
-It was arrest gone wrong, and quickly escalated into a ragged chase through Tombstone, with bullets flying and citizens cowering.
+Corral, according to Guinn, was not a grim showdown between opposing forces.
+An arrest went wrong and escalated into a ragged chase through Tombstone, with bullets flying and citizens cowering.

-It was an isolated incident in an isolated place.
-But it created a myth of the lawless, bloody West that endures today, even though it’s a highly stylized myth that mostly lives in Cormac McCarthy novels and in Tombstone’s many gift shops.
+It was an isolated incident in a remote place.
+But it created a myth of the lawless, bloody West that endures today, even though it’s a highly stylized myth that mostly lives in Cormac McCarthy novels and Tombstone’s many gift shops.